9 Gross Things That Will Happen to Your Vagina After You Give Birth

 There is likely chance you will notice a pungent smell from your urine.
 Worry not, it is normal since your liver produces more urine in response to hormones and accommodate the needs of your unborn child.
-You may also be rushing to the bath room more often that you imagined.
+You may also be rushing to the bathroom more often than you imagined.
 That is also normal.

-During the last trimester, the perineum (tissue between the vagina and the anus) will swell up from the extra pressure on it.
+During the last trimester, the perineum (the tissue between the vagina and the anus) will swell up from the extra pressure on it.

 Several women who suffer from varicose veins, also go through vaginal or vulva varicose veins.
 However, there is a scan that can identify this problem, called the TVS (transvaginal duplex scan).
 This scan can show which of the veins are causing problems.

-Using this particular scan, doctors can treat the pelvic veins under local anesthesia and a catheter is used to deploy surgical coils to permanently close them.
+Using this particular scan, doctors can treat the pelvic veins under local anaesthesia and a catheter is used to deploy surgical coils to permanently close them.

 Ouch!
-This maybe as painful as it reads.
+This may be as painful as it reads.
 Vaginal blisters can appear on the vaginal entrance, labia minor (inner lips) and labia major (outer lips).
-They appear like normal blisters except that are caused by an infectious virus.
-You would feel a tingle, burning sensation or pain in the vaginal area, which is precursor to the infection.
+They appear like normal blisters except that is caused by an infectious virus.
+You would feel a tingle, burning sensation or pain in the vaginal area, which is a precursor to the infection.